lucie-zimmer/MB-ManyWebcams/README.md

 ## Temporary TODOs for Adrian

-- Merge data files
+- prepare all the data for the analysis
-    - exclusion files (reporting)
+- X column?
 - Add number reporting for excluded trials

 - @Lucie where to get the demographic data?
 - Where to put the data of all labs (OSF vs Repo)?
 - joined beeswarm render?
-- prepare all the data for the analysis

 ## Setup